libattachsql/pyattachsql/docs/api/module.rst

    :param str database: The default database for the connection
    :param int port: The port to connect on or ``0`` for a Unix Domain Socket connection
    :return: An instance of the :py:class:`connection`

+.. py:function:: get_library_version()

+   Gets the version of libAttachSQL used for pyAttachSQL

+   :return: A string representation of the version number
+   :rtype: str